Totonyus/ydl_api_ng/doc/200_API_download.md

 GET http://localhost:5011/download?url=https://www.youtube.com/watch?v=wV4wepiucf4&token=dad_super_password
 ```

+### HTTP codes

+- `200` : download has been checked and should be OK
+- `202` : download cannot be checked and my not download everything (basically for playlists)
+- `400` : url is wrong or requested format is unavailable
+- `401` : user is not permitted (when user management is enabled)

 ## Post request

 You can download the video you want by providing the parameters directly in a post request.
-The order of the expandable attributes is important : each attribute will be expanded in this order.
+The order of the expandable
+attributes is important : each attribute will be expanded in this order.

 ```shell
 POST http://localhost:5011/download?url=https://www.youtube.com/watch?v=wV4wepiucf4&token=dad_super_password